9 Ways to Stay Safe on Your College Campus

 Campus crime statistics are reported every year in compliance with the Clery Act.
 Clery Act reporting goes beyond the usual crimes.
 You can find out about things like fire safety in residential housing, drug- and alcohol-related incidents on campus, and hate crimes.

-But crime rates and statistics are just one way to try to gauge how safe your school, dorm, or neighborhood is.
+But crime rates and statistics are just one way to gauge the safety of a school, dorm, or neighborhood.

 Other things to explore include: